scexao-org/vampires_dpp/_sources/introduction.md.txt

 VAMPIRES is an incredibly diverse instrument in its usage with SCExAO.
 It can be used for studying evolved stellar physics, protoplanetary disks, polarimetry, H-ɑ emission, in addition to an interferometric mode via sparse aperture masking (SAM).
 VAMPIRES is also used for focal-plane wavefront sensing, for example using differential focus for [phase diversity](), as well as complementary data for infrared observations (i.e., telemetry). `vampires_dpp` provides tooling primarily for imaging modes, although the image-processing tools provide building blocks for a variety of applications of VAMPIRES data (and PRs are welcome for interferometric modes!).

 1. Speckle imaging / telemetry
-2. Polarimetric differential imaging
+2. Polarimetric differential imaging (PDI)
-3. Coronagraphic polarimetric differential imaging
+3. Narrowband spectral differential imaging (SDI)

-4. H-ɑ differential imaging
+These modes also support the use of the SCExAO's [visible coronagraph](https://www.naoj.org/Projects/SCEXAO/scexaoWEB/030openuse.web/040vampires.web/100vampcoronagraph.web/indexm.html).

 ## VAMPIRES Data Formats